Dispersion relations of generalized one-dimensional phononic crystals: The generalized 1D phononic crystal

 In both cases, the perturbations induce certain radiating forces located at the scatterers, giving rise to the scattered field.
 Thus, the total wavefield can be obtained introducing certain external concentrated forces as located at the scatterers with the form

 where $\delta(x)$ stands for the Dirac-delta function and $\mathbf{u}(x_{p\alpha})$ is the state-vector evaluated at the $\alpha$th scatterer at the $p$th unit cell.
 The $2m \times 2m $--matrix $\mathbf{K}_\alpha $ is characteristic of each scatterer and depends on whether it is a resonator-type or a inclusion-type, showing a completely different form in both cases.
-The $\mathbf{K}_\alpha$ matrix has been derived for resonator-type and inclusion-type scatterers in references \cite{Lazaro-2024c,Lazaro-2024b}, respectively.
-In \ref{ap:resonators} and \ref{ap:inclusions}, some details on the derivations can be found, useful from a practice point of view.
+The $\mathbf{K}_\alpha$ matrix has been derived for resonator-type and inclusion-type scatterers in references \cite{Lazaro-2025a,Lazaro-2024c}, respectively.
+In Secs.
+1 and 2 included in the supplementary material, some details on the derivations can be found, useful from a practical point of view.
 Table \ref{tab02} summarizes these results.\\

-The combination of the host-medium, whose properties are contained within matrix $\mathbf{A}$, and the $N$ arbitrarily distributed scatterers characterized by the set of $N$ matrices $\mathbf{K}_\alpha,$, constitute together the new proposed concept called {\em generalized beam}.
-Unifying Eqs. \eqref{eq001} and \eqref{eq165}, the generalized beam obeys the following differential equation
+The combination of the host-medium, whose properties are contained within matrix $\mathbf{A}$, and the $N$ arbitrarily distributed scatterers characterized by the set of $N$ matrices $\mathbf{K}_\alpha$, constitute together the new proposed concept called {\em generalized 1D phononic crystal}.
+Unifying Eqs. \eqref{eq001} and \eqref{eq165}, it obeys the following differential equation

-We devote the following sections to derive its dispersion relationship as function of these general input parameters, enabling the application of the method to a bast variety of phononic structures governed Eq. \eqref{eq005a}.
+We devote the following sections to derive its dispersion relationship as function of these general input parameters, enabling the application of the method to a large variety of phononic structures governed Eq. \eqref{eq005a}.